What is Criminal Trespass in Texas?

 (B) fencing or other enclosure obviously designed to exclude intruders or to contain livestock;

 (C) a sign or signs posted on the property or at the entrance to the building, reasonably likely to come to the attention of intruders, indicating that entry is forbidden.

-Landowners can provide notice that entry is forbidden by painting trees or posts purple, as long as the purple marks are
+Purple paint on trees and fences basically mean “No Trespassing.”
+A law that was enacted in 1997 allows Texas landowners to provide notice that entry is forbidden by painting trees, posts or fences purple, as long as the purple marks are:

 (a) 100 feet apart on forest land; or

 (b) 1,000 feet apart on land other than forest land.

 What are Common Defenses to Criminal Trespassing Charges?

 According to the law, it is a defense to prosecution if the individual entering the property is: